rmscode/binary-garden/docs/hardware/raspberrypi.md

 ## Hardening

-In an attempt to "harden" a raspberry Pi deployed in the wild where it may be easily accessed, like behind a TV, there are few things you can do.
+In an attempt to "harden" a raspberry Pi deployed in the wild that may be easily accessed, like behind a lobby TV, there are few things you can do.
 Keep in mind that any of the methods listed below are NOT bullet proof.
 A highly motivated bad actor will still do whatever they can to gain access to your systems.

 ### Disable USB Ports